 The main role of an electric gate is to prevent unauthorized access to your facility.
 An automated access control system will make this process faster and simpler, saving your organization time and reducing the amount of effort required of your staff.

 Typically, electric gates will consist of the gate itself and an automatic gate operator.
 The gate is the physical barrier (sometimes called an “electric barrier gate”), which must be strong and durable enough to meet your requirements, while the gate operator is the electronic mechanism that triggers it.

 Together, these components work to ensure only authorized personnel can enter your property for optimal driveway security.

-Different organizations have different security needs and, to support this, Tymetal Corp. offers one of the most extensive selections of electric gate types.
+Different organizations have different security needs and, to support this, TYMETAL offers one of the most extensive selections of electric gate types.
 Our products include:

 Cantilevered gates that slide out to allow easy access to the interior of your facility.
 Automatic cantilevered gates are counterbalanced to allow smooth operation and can cover openings up to 120 feet wide in a double configuration.
 When choosing an electric driveway gate for a business, cantilever gates are one of the most popular options.

 Swing gates permit access by swinging inwards or out.
 They can be used on openings up to 48 feet wide and are generally the best choice when space prohibits the use of a cantilevered gate.
 Swing gates can be manufactured with either single swing or double swing openers.

 Vertical lift gates that rise upwards when access is granted.
 Though highly space-efficient, these types of systems are higher stress and may cause components to wear out faster, especially in high-traffic areas.

 How to Choose The Best Electric Gate